Iran inches away from nuclear deal amid US sanctions

 There was no immediate response from the U.S. However, the White House said Sunday it would dispatch an aircraft carrier and a bomber wing to the Persian Gulf over what it described as a new threat from Iran.

+Iran reached the deal with world powers in 2015 after years of negotiations, including secret talks between Iran and President Barack Obama's administration in Oman.
+Western governments had long feared Iran's atomic program could allow it to build nuclear weapons.
+Iran has always maintained its program is for peaceful purposes.

-Under terms of the deal, Iran can keep a stockpile of no more than 300 kilograms (660 pounds) of low-enriched uranium.
+That Iran choose to keep its excess uranium and heavy water first, rather than abandon the accord in its entirety, shows it still hopes to secure a deal.
+Under the 2015 deal, Iran can keep a stockpile of no more than 300 kilograms (660 pounds) of low-enriched uranium.
 That's compared to the 10,000 kilograms (22,046 pounds) of higher-enriched uranium it once had.

-The U.S. last week ended deals allowing Iran to exchange its enriched uranium for unrefined yellowcake uranium with Russia, as well as it being able to sell its heavy water to Oman.
+The U.S. last week ended deals allowing Iran to exchange its enriched uranium for unrefined yellowcake uranium with Russia, and to sell its heavy water, which is used as a coolant in nuclear reactors, to Oman.
 The U.S. also has ended waivers for nations buying Iranian crude oil, a key source of revenue for Iran's government.

 Currently, the accord limits Iran to enriching uranium to 3.67%, which can fuel a commercial nuclear power plant.
 Weapons-grade uranium needs to be enriched to around 90%.
 However, once a country enriches uranium to around 20%, scientists say the time needed to reach 90% is halved.
 Iran has previously enriched to 20%.